 Solutions exist so that a Dynamics 365 for Customer Engagement apps can be purchased, shared, or otherwise transported from one organization to another.
 You can create your own solutions or get solutions from AppSource or from an independent software vendor (ISV).
 A solution is a file that you can import in to an environment as an app or to apply a set of customizations to an existing app.

 What kinds of customizations are supported with Dynamics 365 for Customer Engagement apps?

 We expect that you can do most of your customization with the tools in the application.
 Everything you do by using those tools is supported by Microsoft because they apply changes to the metadata or data that depends on the metadata.

 If the customization tools don’t meet your needs, you can install a solution provided by a third party or hire a developer to code your customizations.
 Either way, it’s good for you to understand supported customizations.
 If you need to invest in a solution that requires code, you should make sure that the code is written using only supported APIs.
-This helps you protect your investment in both Dynamics 365 and any solutions you get.
+This helps you protect your investment in both Customer Engagement apps and any solutions you get.

-Importing solutions and applying customizations that change metadata can affect Dynamics 365 organization performance.
+App makers and customizers should know that importing solutions and applying customizations that change metadata can affect Dynamics 365 for Customer Engagement apps organization performance.
 Actions that can interfere with normal system operation include: